 UK Government projects fail, why?

-Why do UK government projects fail time after time?
-Is it a cultural thing, a blindspot when it comes to the practicalities of making a policy a reality.
+Why do UK government projects fail, time after time?
+Is it a blindspot when it comes to the practicalities of making policy a reality.
 In other words, do our leaders know how to plan, resource and manage things?
 If so, might such unawareness precipitate routine failure, fudging and the avoidance reality or accountability?
 This blog consisders what is going wrong.

 “Sometimes I wonder whether the world is being run by smart people who are putting us on or by imbeciles who really mean it.”